Get an annual AARP membership for only $9. Offer ends 12/11.

 • Bed linen changes

-• Moving a patient over in bed to prevent bedsores
+• Moving a patient in the bed to prevent bedsores

 • Rubbing lotion on forehead, arms, feet, etc.